BasPieren/weekly-nerd-1819/articles/article-2.md

 The most important thing is that your fellow developers can easly see what you have been working on.

 ### Branches
+When it comes to creating and working with branches their are a couple of things you want to do.
+First create a hierarchy for your branches.
+Let me explain.
+You dont want to be working directly on the `master` branch because this is the branch that will always be live.
+You want everything that is on here to be working 100%.
+So you create a branch called `development`.
+This is the branch that you and your team will be working on.
+But you cant all start working on the same branch, this would cause an unending amount of merge confilcts.

+Every time you start working on a new feature you create a feature branch.
+This branch lookings something like `feature/brach-name`.
+This way you can work in your own seperate 'environment' without haveing to worry to much about your fellow developers.

+### Modules